 Header Tags Optimization

-An often overlooked way to help Google understand what is more and what is less important on your website better.
+An often overlooked way to tell Google what is more and what is less important on your website.

 Big images load slowly.
 That’s why we compress them and convert them into webp format, a nextgen format that was made for rendering fast on websites.
 We’ll then resize to the exact pixel size to ensure site-wide continuity.
 We also add titles and alternate texts to the images.
 The alt text will appear if for whatever reason the image doesn’t render.
 The title will be used to tell Google what your website is about.
 Since this is a very time-consuming job, we will do that for up to 20 images for free.